by Mark J. Price (original article)

 Apparently that last point was what stuck in Humbard's mind, as he continually delayed construction of the transmitting facilities even as he filed the following year to double the tower's height, accompanied by a six-fold increase in effective radiated power.
 He proceeded to announce September 1, 1970 as the projected sign-on date in an interview with the Cleveland Plain Dealer, even though there was nothing resembling a thousand-foot tower arising at the Cathedral.
 His original plan to operate from 5:00pm to 11:00pm daily had

-Below: Channel 55 logo on a camera during Humbard's
+Above: Original FCC filing for channel 55.
+Below: Channel 55 logo on a camera during Humbard's television program, even though there was no station. |

 become more grandiose in the interim; he now proposed daytime programming "aimed at the housewife" and country-western programming in the evenings, plus area high school and college sports, and religious programming on weekends, with the exception of "Saturday morning cartoons."
 He told the Beacon Journal much the same thing when they interviewed him the same week, with the addition of proposed religious-themed panel shows with "local churchgoers invited to participate."